-4.1 The curriculum is designed around active engagement in learning, rather than passively receiving information.
+4.1 The curriculum is designed around active engagement in learning, and follows the Jigsaw Schemes of Work.
 Pupils will be given opportunities to consider and clarify their values and beliefs and to rehearse and develop enquiry and interpersonal skills.